 The first ASIL A ready design was launched in 2014.
 The high reliability solutions targets automotive applications and features an integrated capacitor for PCB-less installation in the tightest spaces - as often required in automotive use cases such as seat belt and transmission applications.

 Decisions taken in 1993 to focus on CMOS technology and TSOT-packaging are just as valid today as they were then.

 Just a year later, in 2015, ASIL B readiness was achieved and the first micropower devices that allow always-on sensing on vehicles without the risk of draining the battery were launched.
 Completing a year of significant steps, in 2015, Melexis introduced their Triaxis® technology on the latch and switch product line that offers a whole new way of sensing based upon proprietary Integrated Magnetic Concentrator (IMC) mechanism.
 The ability to sense lateral or orthogonal magnetic fields brings the potential to replace multiple devices with a single sensor saving valuable space and reducing BOM costs - which is allowing the customer to make small modules (thereby migrating from through-hole assembly to surface mount reflow).

 2016 saw expanded lateral sensing on second generation devices, while dual die made their first appearance in 2017.

 The application-specific flexibility throughout the broad product range makes Melexis the first choice when the need arises to upgrade legacy designs to the latest performance standards.

-While inherently very basic devices, Melexis' extensive latch and switch range is continually developed to match and exceed the functional, flexibility, safety and power consumption needs of modern applications with a fourth generation coming soon…
+While inherently very basic devices, Melexis' extensive latch and switch range is continually developed to match and exceed the functional, flexibility, safety and power consumption needs of modern applications.
+Stay tuned, more is coming soon…